-What if there is no authorized person on the list to be found or the authorized person refuses to get involved, does the person have to stay where he or she is, or can someone else help?
+What if there is no relative on the list to be found or the relatives refuse to get involved, does the person have to stay where he or she is, or can someone else help?

 No, the patient is not necessarily without help.
-The law also provides an alternate way for other interested persons, including health care facilities to ask the court for help.
+The law also sets out a way for any other interested person or persons, including health care facilities to ask the court for help.